trane-project/trane-music/courses/major_pentatonic_scale/lesson_G/exercise_5/back.md

-The note in degree number 5 of the G major pentatonic scale is E.
+The note in degree number 5 of the G Major Pentatonic scale is E.